Politically Exposed Persons

 Politically Exposed Persons and Indian Laws

 In India, Politically Exposed Persons (PEPs) are subject to various financial regulations to prevent money laundering and terrorist financing.
-Before PMLA was amended in 2023, RBI and SEBI were defining politically exposed person in india.
+Before PMLA was amended in 2023, RBI and SEBI were defining politically exposed persons in India.

 Financial institutions such as banks and brokerages adhere to regulatory guidelines issued by the SEBI and the RBI.